ammarshahin/TTA_and_OsDesign/README.md

 # Driver Design

-## - This repo is a side project I'm working on to develop my driver design skills as well as implementing the TTA system and the OS corporative scheduler.
+- Implementing the TTA system and the OS corporative scheduler.

-## - I'm using the atmega328p microcontroller programmed by an usbasp and a simple makefile.
+- Using atmega328p microcontroller programmed by an usbasp and a simple makefile.

-# Resources:
+### Resources:

-- Atmga328p Datasheet
+- Atmega328p Datasheet
 - Patterns for Time-Triggered Embedded Systems\_ Building Reliable Applications with the 8051 Family of Microcontrollers.